This guide covers the basics of the fundraising thermometer.

 5. If everything’s in order, the company will send a check to the nonprofit.

 Auto-submission technology takes a few steps out of this process.
-Instead of having to navigate to an external portal and fill out a request form, donors can automatically submit their requests using 360MatchPro by Double the Donation.
+Instead of having to navigate to an external portal and fill out a request form, donors can automatically submit their requests using Double the Donation.
 After donating, they’ll be prompted to answer a few additional questions to determine their eligibility for auto-submission.
 If eligible, our platform will submit the request to their employer for them!

 While still somewhat new, auto-submission functionality is projected to yield an incredible 80% increase in matching gift revenue, according to our matching gift research.
 After all, who would pass up the opportunity to level up their gifts when it won’t cost them any more money or effort?